top of page

 Important Soft Skills for BCAB Kayak, Canoe and Stand-Up Paddleboard Instructors

-Useful Soft Skills for Paddlesport Instructors include:
+Useful Soft Skills for Paddlesport Instructors:

 • Communication